 7. Cam and Peg Steering Gear

 In the cam and peg steering gear attached to the rocker arm is a tapered peg which engages in the cam.
 When the cam rotates, the peg moves along the groove causing the rocker shaft to rotate.

 8. Cam and Double Lever Steering Gear

 In the cam and double lever steering gear, a special worm called a cam, replaces the worm used in the two types worm and sector steering gear and worm and roller steering gear.

 The cam is cylindrical in shape, its actuating part being a groove of the variable pitch made narrower at the centre than at the end.
 This provides non-reversibility in the centre part of the cam where most of the car steering takes place.

 The twin levers are mounted on the cross shaft and are located so that the stubs engage the cam from the side.
 When the cam is turned, the stubs move along the cam groove to cause the lever to swing through an arc and thus turning the cross shaft.

 That’s it, thanks for reading.
-If you have any question about “steering system and its types” ask in the comments.
-If you like this article please share with your friends.
+If you have any questions about the “steering system and its types” ask in the comments.
+If you like this article please share it with your friends.